JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Numbers are always displayed in JS as decimals.
 Numbers are also only composed in a binary format (0 and 1's).
 - You shouldn't do really precise scientific or precise financial programs in JS due to the errors.
 - <strong>Parsing</strong> - can change a number to a string - i.e.
-- parseInt - will display the integer - it's important, for the second value to always put 10 to avoid bugs as JS works with 'base 10 - which are numbers 0-91'.
+- `Number.parseInt` - will display the integer - it's important, for the second value to always put 10 to avoid bugs as JS works with 'base 10 - which are numbers 0-91'.
   `console.log(Number.parseInt('30px', 10)) ---> 30` - this would equal 30 in the console.
 But in order to use this you have to ensure that the value starts with a number.
+- You also have `Number.parseFloat` which can be ideal for decimals and should be a go to when you want to read a value out of a string (mainly from CSS).
+- You don't have to call these on the Number object, but it is actually better practice, as it provides a namespace for the function.
+- The `Number.isNaN` - can help to check if most values are a number (in a boolean).
+It checks if it is NOT a number.
+It is not the best way to check if things are not a number.
+We rarely use this.
+A better method is -
+- `Number.isFinite`, as it checks if it IS a number or not - this is way more understandable for me.

+<strong>Mathematical Equations - the math name space</strong>
+- The `Math.sqrt()` can give us the square root of a number.
+- The `Math.max()` can return the maximum value to us - this will do type coercion.
+It does not do parsing though, it will return NaN.
+The `Math.min()` is the same, but the opposite.
+- Math.random will generate are random number (between 0 and 0.9999).
+- Rememember that Math.random() does not take in arguments!!
+- Have a look at useful screenshots for random number generator example.
+-